 - Pause updates to both your sandbox environment and your production environment.

-You can pause a maximum of two continuous updates at a time.
-(According to other information that may have been communicated to you, you can pause updates for up to three months.
-These two statements are consistent, because three months corresponds to two updates.)
-For example, if you're using version 8.1.3, you can pause update version 10.0.0 and update version 10.0.1.
-However, you can't pause update version 10.0.2.
-In addition, in the month of April, you can pause the next two updates.
-However, you will not be able to pause updates scheduled for July, August, and later.
-Similarly, for customers on version 7.3 for platform only updates, if you’re using Platform update 23 then you can pause update 24 and update 25, but you cannot pause update 27.
+You can pause a maximum of three continuous updates at a time.
+For example, if you're using version 8.1.3, you can pause update version 10.0.0, 10.0.1 and 10.0.2.
+However, you can't pause update version 10.0.3.
+In addition, in the month of June, you can pause the next three updates.
+However, you will not be able to pause updates scheduled for October, November, December and later.
+Similarly, for customers on version 7.3 for platform only updates, if you’re using Platform update 23 then you can pause update 24, update 25, and update 26, but you cannot pause update 27.
 We will be releasing 8 updates in a year.
 We require you to take at least two updates in a year.

-There is no way to pause more than two updates, regardless of your industry or business schedule.
-If you are more than 2 updates behind and you find a critical issue during validations in your sandbox environment after the update, you can contact Microsoft Support to pause the update to your production environment.
-This is only required if you are more than two updates behind and you are unable to use the pause updates functionality available in LCS to pause the update to production.
+There is no way to pause more than three updates, regardless of your industry or business schedule.
+If you are more than three updates behind and you find a critical issue during validations in your sandbox environment after the update, you can contact Microsoft Support to pause the update to your production environment.
+This is only required if you are more than three updates behind and you are unable to use the pause updates functionality available in LCS to pause the update to production.